Located in the Auckland region

 Dogs are not allowed on foreshore areas of the marine reserve.

 Extending from Cape Rodney to Okakari Point, the marine reserve includes the waters 800 m from shore including Te Hāwere-a-Maki/Goat Island.

 Beneath the waves you may see seaweed forests, sponge gardens, and all the creatures of the rocky shore.
 The fish in the reserve are abundant and friendly.
-Please do not feed them as this makes them aggressive, altering their natural behaviours and making them harder to study.

 Motu Hāwere is of central importance to the identity of Ngāti Manuhiri.
 The area is an iconic reminder of the early origins of Ngāti Manuhiri and their links with the earlier iwi of the area - Wakatūwhenua being the landing place of the Moekakara waka captained by Tahuhunuiarangi.

 Motu Hāwere which shelters Wakatūwhenua, has the longer traditional name of Te Hāwere ā Maki.
 This sacred name is associated with Maki who led the conquest of the area in the late seventeenth century.
 Maki was the father of Manuhiri, the founding ancestor of Ngāti Manuhiri.
 The mana and mauri of this name and landmark, and the waters that surround it, is thus of immense significance to the iwi.
 The island was occupied as a pā by the Ngāti Manuhiri warrior ancestor Maeaea, who was a grandson of Manuhiri.
 It was on the basis of descent from Maeaea that Ngāti Manuhiri received title to Motu Hāwere in 1901.